-The most frequently occurring reason for the loss of the last settled home was the ending of an assured shorthold tenancy.
-An assured shorthold tenancy is a tenancy with a private landlord.

-Most people who rent from a private landlord have an assured shorthold tenancy.
-Throughout England, the proportion of all acceptances due to the ending of an assured shorthold tenancy was 30 per cent, an increase from 25 per cent in the same quarter in 2013.
-The ending of an assured shorthold tenancy has been the most frequently occurring reason for the loss of last settled home for the last eleven consecutive quarters.
-This may reflect the increase in the number of households living in the private rented sector.
-Recent data shows that the sector has doubled in size in the last ten years to reach 4.4 million households in 2013/141.
+The most frequently occurring reason for the loss of the last settled home was the ending of an assured shorthold tenancy with a private landlord.
+Throughout England, the proportion of all acceptances due to the ending of an assured shorthold tenancy was 30 per cent (4,130 households), and in London this proportion was 38 per cent (1,690 households).
+The end of an assured shorthold tenancy has been an increasingly frequent cause of loss of last home over the last six years, rising from 4,580 or 11 per cent of all cases in 2009/10 to 16,040 or 29 per cent of cases in 2014-15, and being the most frequently occurring reason for the loss of last settled home for the last thirteen consecutive quarters, although over the last year there has been little change in this proportion.
+The context for this is that number of households living in the private rented sector has doubled in the last ten years to reach 4.4 million households in 2013/14.

-The number of acceptances where homelessness resulted from parents no longer able or willing to provide accommodation decreased by 8 per cent when compared to the same quarter of the previous year, from 2,100 (16 per cent of the total) to 1,930 (14 per cent) of households.
-The number of acceptances where homelessness resulted from friends or other relatives no longer able or willing to provide accommodation decreased by less than 1 per cent, from 1,710 (13 per cent of total) to 1,700 (12 per cent of total).
+The number of acceptances where homelessness resulted from parents being no longer able or willing to provide accommodation increased compared to the same quarter of the previous year, from 1,930 (15 per cent of the total) to 2,160 (16 per cent).
+The number of acceptances where homelessness resulted from friends or other relatives being no longer able or willing to provide accommodation increased from 1,520 to 1,650 (both 12 per cent of total).